aristanetworks/CloudVisionPortal-Examples/CloudVision_ConfigletBuilders/README.md

 $ ls
 CB_example1 CB_exmaple2 ExportedConfigletsData.zip
 ```
+Add your README.md file describing the function of your Configlet Builder example.

+Commit your example.

 ## How to Import Configlet Builder templates into CloudVision
 There are two main ways to import these templates into CloudVision.